 - Ninja Forms – where you go to access and make changes to the contact forms on your website.

-- Beaver Builder – Your website has a 3rd-party, drag-and-drop editor plugin installed called Beaver Builder.
+- Beaver Builder – Your website has a PREMIUM 3rd-party drag-and-drop editor plugin called Beaver Builder, for editing your static pages like About.
+The premium version is installed for many GYW clients for free (value $99/year).
 My clients have usually found this to be the easiest way to add and edit content, and a number of enhancements have been made to the Beaver Builder functioning on your site.
 To use Beaver Builder, go to Pages > All Pages, and hover over the page you want to edit.
 Select “Beaver Builder.”

 Check out the following video for an introduction on editing content using Beaver Builder (other videos below will show using Beaver Builder in more detail).
-The video starts here at 17:50… my own video is in the works, but this one will do for now:
+The video starts here at 17:50 to skip to the parts you may find most useful:

 - Classic Editor – Some WordPress users prefer to stay with the Classic Editor.
 To use the Classic Editor, go to Pages > All Pages, hover over the page you want to edit, and select “Edit.”
 Then select the “Text Editor” tab.
 You’ll want to take great care when switching between Beaver Builder and the Classic Editor, as preformatted pages can break when doing this!

-To see my guide on Adding/Editing Page and Post content using the Classic Editor, visit:
+To see my older guide on Adding/Editing Page and Post content using the Classic Editor, visit:

 WordPress Classic Editor Guide